eclipse-archived/ceylon-lang.org/documentation/ide.md

 # #{page.title}

 The Ceylon IDE is a plugin for [Eclipse](http://eclipse.org).
-The IDE project was initiated by David Festal and is supported by [SERLI](http://www.serli.com/).
+The IDE project was initiated by David Festal from [SERLI](http://www.serli.com/), a french software company contributing to the Ceylon project.

 ## Features